More Common Law materials.

 people, had been gradually unfolded, modified, and matured.

-During the progress of Roman jurisprudence the forms of
+During the progress of Roman jurisprudence the forms of legal

 procedure had undergone an entire change.
 As soon as the republic was